bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/VolumeManagement.rst

 The example consists of a two clients that are backed up to a set of 12 Volumes for each client into different directories on the Storage machine.
 Each Volume is used (written) only once, and there are four Full saves done every hour (so the whole thing cycles around after three hours).

-What is key here is that each physical device on the |bareosSd| has a different Media Type.
+What is key here is that each physical device on the |sd| has a different Media Type.
 This allows the Director to choose the correct device for restores.

-The |bareosDir| configuration is as follows:
+The |dir| configuration is as follows:

 .. code-block:: bareosconfig